 Can I put a TV above a fireplace?

-Not really!
-There is a distance to combustible issue above the stove which must be adheared to.
-Even if the TV is far enough way it may still get too warm and cause damage.
+Yes you can!
+Much like you can place picture frames and other items on your mantel piece without them melting.
+Although, there is a distance to combustible above the stove which must be adheared to.
 It can help if a beam is fitted between the fire and TV to help deflect the heat.
 If it is a wooden beam just make sure you have the correct distance to combustibles.

 Will it affect my home insurance?